-- LAN Interfaces (Ethernet AUI, BD-9) -- Allow the router to connect to the LAN media through Ethernet or some other LAN technology such as Token Ring or ATM.
+- LAN Interfaces (Ethernet AUI, DB-9) -- Allow the router to connect to the LAN media through Ethernet or some other LAN technology such as Token Ring or ATM.

 - Management ports (Console, Auxilary) -- Provide a text-based connection for the configuration and troubleshooting of the router.

 - WAN Interfaces (Serial, ISDN BRI) -- Are made through a WAN interface on a router to service provider to distant site or to the internet.

 The following picture shows a router with the most common router interfaces: Ethernet AUI port, Serial port, Console port and Auxiliary port.

 Some routers have additional ports such as DB-9 port for token ring network and ISDN Basic Rate Interface (BRI) port for low cost dial-on-demand WAN connection, as illustrated in the following picture.

 For long-distance communication, WANs use serial transmission.
 Serial transmission is a method of data transmission in which bits of data are transmitted sequenctially over a single channel.
 On the contrary, parallel data transmission transmits several bits at a time with parallel data transmission.